tomas-fryza/vhdl-course/Labs/01-gates/README.md

 ```
 >

-Run any text editor, such as *Visual Studio Code* or *Atom*, open/create your `Digital-electronics-1/Labs/01-gates/README.md` local file (not on GitHub), complete tables with logical values, add link to your Playground and a screenshot with time waveforms from the simulator.
+Run any text editor, such as *Visual Studio Code* or *Atom*, open/create your `Digital-electronics-1/Labs/01-gates/README.md` local file (not on GitHub), complete table with logical values, and add link to your Playground.

 | **c** | **b** |**a** | **f(c,b,a)** | **f_NAND(c,b,a)** | **f_NOR(c,b,a)** |
 | :-: | :-: | :-: | :-: | :-: | :-: |